-40 C.F.R. § 122.44(a) and §125.3 requires that permits include conditions requiring dischargers to meet applicable technology-based requirements (i.e. TBELS).
-When EPA has not promulgated effluent limitation guidelines (ELG) for an industry, permit limitations may be based on best professional judgement (BPJ).
-(40 CFR125.3(c)) The technology-based limits for this facility are based on BPJ decision-making since no ELG applies to the facility.
+40 CFR § 122.44(a) and § 125.3 require that permits include conditions requiring dischargers to meet applicable technology-based requirements (i.e., TBELS).
+When EPA has not promulgated effluent limitation guidelines (ELG) for an industry, permit limitations may be based on best professional judgement (BPJ) (40 CFR § 125.3(c)).
+The TBELs for this facility are based on BPJ decision-making since no ELG applies to the facility.

-The facility is subject to the secondary treatment standards established for POTWs found in 40 C.F.R. § 133.102.
+The facility is subject to the secondary treatment standards established for POTWs found in 40 CFR § 133.102.
 The secondary treatment standards include an average weekly limit of 45 mg/L and an average monthly limit of 30 mg/L for BOD5 and TSS.
 A multiplier of two was applied to the average monthly limit to determine the maximum daily limit.
-The following technology-based limits apply to the facility and are subject to water quality analysis and BPJ where applicable.
+As a result, the following TBELs apply to the facility and are subject to water quality analysis and BPJ where applicable.

 Parameter Limit

 BOD 5 60 mg/L Maximum Daily

-pН 6.0 - 8.5 SU
+рН 6.0 - 8.5 SU

-TSS 60 mg/L Maximum Dai
+TSS 60 mg/L Maximum Da